Edel SE & Co. KGaA

 Edel SE & Co.
 KGaA is a German independent media company based in Hamburg.
 As a label and publishing group, it also operates marketing and sales for artists and smaller music labels.
 The repertoire of the Edel labels includes dance, rock and pop music to classical music and a children's catalogue.
-In addition to the development and marketing of music, the group also deals with the production, logistics and distribution of CDs, DVDs, vinyls, and books at the production site of the subsidiary optimal media GmbH in Röbel/Müritz as well as with services in the online and book business.
+In addition to the development and marketing of music, the group also deals with the production, logistics and distribution of CDs, DVDs, vinyl records, and books at the production site of the subsidiary optimal media GmbH in Röbel/Müritz as well as with services in the online and book business.

 History

 Edel was founded in 1986 by the current chairman of the board of directors and the majority shareholder Michael Haentjes as a one-man company under the name edel Gesellschaft für Produktmarketing mbH and initially dealt exclusively with mail order for film music.
 In 1992, the company name was changed to edel Company Music GmbH.
-The company grew steadily and recorded sales of more than 150 million Deutsche Mark in 1995.
+In April 1993 Edel purchased the East German VEB Deutsche Schallplatten's classical music recording catalog of 2,000 recordings.
+Specifically, Edel's Berlin Classics imprint has carried the output of VEB's classical Eterna label.
+Edel grew steadily and recorded sales of more than 150 million Deutsche Mark in 1995.
 In 1998, under the new company name edel music AG, the IPO (WKN 564950) and the listing on the Neuer Markt followed.
 The first stock market listing was 101 DM.
 The IPO brought the company a gross capital inflow of almost 60 DM million.
 As part of a global strategy, investments were acquired abroad, for example the PIAS Group in Belgium, which also included Connected Music Vertrieb GmbH, founded by Haentjes in 1997, and Eagle Rock, London.
 In 2000, more than 1 billion DM in consolidated sales was achieved.

 In July 1999, Edel purchased an 80% stake in RED Distribution from Sony Music Entertainment.

 In connection with the general crisis in the music business, the collapse of the Neuer Markt and the high costs of integrating the additional companies, a crisis followed in 2001, which jeopardised the company's continued existence.
 In 2002, Edel and Roland Berger Strategy Consultants implemented an extensive corporate restructuring program.
 Parts of the company and shareholdings were repelled and loss-making companies were closed.

 Of more than 1,700 employees, about 750 remained in the company.
 Thanks to this consolidation and the stable business of the manufacturer's subsidiary, positive business figures were again achieved.
 At the end of the short financial year 2001 (30.09.)
 Edel changed from listing in the Neuer Markt to the Regulated Market / General Standard of the Frankfurt Stock Exchange, which was transferred to the Regulated Market in 2007.